Ryusei97/UNet-People-Segmentation/README.md

 # UNet-People-Segmentation

 This is an image segmentation project for people using UNets.
-The goal with this project is to create a model that can segment people in an image and use it to automatically remove backgrounds. `project_report.pdf` contains a summary of this project.
-The UNet architecture used in the project can be found in `utils.py` and the model diagram is shown below.
+The goal with this project is to create a model that can segment people in an image and use it to automatically remove backgrounds.

 ## Files